real-jame/realjame-old/src/blog/_posts/2022-10-24-introducing-spooking-out.md

 Unlike the base game, where we wish to only include 2 or 3 maps and have the community build more maps, this game was on a lot shorter deadline, so I made just 1 map and the lobby, and the other maps are reused from classic Roblox games.

-We submitted it to the Novetus contest on October 22, and we got a couple players on the server.
+We submitted it to the Novetus contest on October 22, and we got nearly a dozen players on the server.
 You can see them in the player list of the screenshots I provided, and it was a joy to finally share our work with the public!

 In fact, one of the players, [Lachrymogenic](https://lachrymogenic.gitlab.io), created a thumbnail for our game, which we've adopted as the logo and branding.
 Thank you so much!!!